 Candid images are one of the most under-appreciated forms of photography.
 Capturing unexpected and authentic moments tell so much more about a person or place than a posed portrait does.
 Too often, these images get written off as fine art street photography, or washed out in the noisy world of the casual snapshot.

 Candid color photography has its place in any commercial photography business and every photographer's portfolio.
-Event and wedding photographers take candids at every gig, whether they're requested to or not.
+Wedding and event photographers take candids at every gig, whether they're requested to or not.
 Why?
 Because they know that these special moments are what people want, even if they are not necessarily what customers know to ask for.
-You might want to read our Beginner's Guide to Event Photography.

 What is Candid Photography?